muratbas/muratbas/README.md

 # 💫 About Me:
-I'm into frontend development and love working on projects in this area.
-Graphic design is more of a hobby for me, and I occasionally share my designs on Behance. 😊
+I'm a programming student and i love working with frontend.
+Making games is more of a hobby for me, and I occasionally share my designs on Behance. 😊

 ## 🌐 Socials: